monolayer/monorepo/packages/workloads/docs/guide/bucket.md

 After the container is started:

-- The `MONO_AWS_ENDPOINT_URL` environment variable with the endpoint URL to the workload's Docker container will be written to `.env`.
+- The `ML_AWS_ENDPOINT_URL` environment variable with the endpoint URL to the workload's Docker container will be written to `.env`.
 - The bucket will be created if it does not exist.